7446Nguyen/CaseStudy2DDS/README.md

-# Welcome to DDSAnalytics Case Study 2: "Understanding Attrition and Salary Trends" repository!
+# Welcome to DDSAnalytics Case Study 2: Understanding Attrition and Salary Trends with Logisitc Regression and Naive Bayes Techniques

 ## Introduction